The Mummy's Ghost

-The Mummy's Ghost is a 1944 American horror film directed by Reginald Le Borg for Universal.
+The Mummy's Ghost is a 1944 American horror film directed by Reginald LeBorg for Universal.
 It is the second of three sequels to The Mummy's Hand (1940), following The Mummy's Tomb (1942) and preceding The Mummy's Curse (1944).
 Lon Chaney Jr. again takes on the role of Kharis the mummy.

 Plot

 Andoheb, the aging High Priest of Arkam, has summoned Yousef Bey to the Temple of Arkam to pass on the duties of High Priest.
 Meanwhile, in Mapleton, Massachusetts, Professor Matthew Norman, who had examined one of Kharis' missing bandage pieces during the mummy's last spree through Mapleton, also explains the legends of the Priests of Arkam and Kharis to his history class, who are less than believing.
 After the lecture ends, one of the students, Tom Hervey, meets up with his girlfriend Amina Mansori, a beautiful woman of Egyptian descent.
 However, a strange, clouded feeling in her mind occurs whenever the subject of Egypt is mentioned.

 Back in Egypt, Andoheb informs Yousef Bey that Kharis still lives and that Yousef's mission is to retrieve Kharis and the body of Ananka and return them to their rightful resting place in Egypt.
 Yousef Bey pledges his devotion before Andoheb explains that during each full moon, Yousef Bey is to brew the fluid from nine tana leaves.
 Kharis will sense this and find the leaves wherever they are.
 On performing the ceremony, Kharis heads toward them but passes the home of Amina who follows Kharis in a trance-like state.
 Kharis arrives at the home of Professor Norman, strangles him, and drinks the fluid of the tana leaves.
 Amina sees Kharis, which snaps her out of her trance and causes her to faint and forms a strange new birthmark on her wrist.

 The next morning, the Sheriff and Coroner discover a strange mold around the dead professor's throat – a sign they both know to mean that the mummy stalks Mapleton again.
 Later, Yousef Bey, who has arrived in Mapleton, calls on Amon-Ra to aid him in his quest and begins to brew the tana leaves to summon Kharis.
 Kharis heads towards him, killing a farmer along the way, as the sheriff soon arrives on the scene and organizes a search party.